Analysis | More evidence that Republican erosion after the Capitol attack was modest

 As we reported in January, such theories seemed to be overstated.
 Yes, some Republicans had done so by switching to different parties or without identifying a party at all.
 But the numbers were small, and it was hard to know how they compared to past post-election periods.

-On Tuesday, The Post’s Lenny Bronner stumbled across monthly data for the state of North Carolina one of the states at the center of the “Republican erosion” theory.
+On Tuesday, The Washington Post’s Lenny Bronner stumbled across monthly data for North Carolina, one of the states at the center of the “Republican erosion” theory.
 Those numbers allow us to see the patterns of party changes over the past decade, revealing both that the switches among Republicans in January were unusual — and fairly modest.

 Those data show that, on average from 2010 through 2020, about 41,000 Democrats and 24,500 Republicans changed their party identifications each year.
 The number increases in years with federal elections.
 So far this year, though, Republicans have been twice as likely as Democrats to switch parties, a function of a big spike in January.